Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Nonlinear NSR for spectrally shaped WDM signals

 \section{Nonlinear NSR for spectrally shaped WDM signals}

 It is instructive to consider the effect of a non-rectangular spectral shape of the input PSD $G_\text{in}(f)$.
-We assume that the spectral width of the SOA filter is sufficiently narrow.
-Such approximation is more accurate for larger $\tau_c$ and high baud rates.
-It will further be assumed that SOA bandwidth is smaller than the spectral gap between channels.
+We assume that the spectral width of the SOA filter is sufficiently narrow and smaller than the spectral gap between channels.
+Such approximation is more accurate for larger $\tau_c$ and higher baud rates.
 The integral in~\eqref{eq:app:gnlifinal} can be rewritten in the form

 Here $\tilde{B}$ is a fictitious bandwidth which is chosen large enough such that the integral essentially covers the whole SOA bandwidth (i.e., it should exceed the cutoff frequency $f_c$) and small enough such that $g_\text{in}(\Delta f)$ can be considered constant over $\tilde{B}$.
 These contradictory requirements can be better fulfilled the larger $\tau_c$, which permits a smaller $\tilde{B}$.
 For sufficiently small $\tilde{B}$, $\Delta f$ can be neglected in the arguments of $g_\text{in}$ and we have